MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/04-image-classification.md

 To train an image classification model, you need to create a Custom Vision project based on your training resource.
 To do this, you'll use the Custom Vision portal.

 1. Open a new browser tab (keeping the Azure portal tab open - you'll return to it later).
-1. In the new browser tab, download the [training images](https://github.com/MicrosoftLearning/mslearn-ai-vision/raw/main/Labfiles/image-classification/training-images.zip) from `https://github.com/MicrosoftLearning/mslearn-ai-vision/raw/main/Labfiles/image-classification/training-images.zip` and extract the zip folder to view its contents.
-This folder contains subfolders of apple, banana, and orange images.
 1. In the new browser tab, open the [Custom Vision portal](https://customvision.ai) at `https://customvision.ai`.
 If prompted, sign in using your Azure credentials and agree to the terms of service.
 1. In the Custom Vision portal, create a new project with the following settings:
     - **Name**: `Classify Fruit`